anshgraphic/Employee_Salary_Prediction/README.md

 🚀 How to Run the Project
 1. Run the Jupyter Notebook
-The Untitled.ipynb notebook contains all the steps for data loading, cleaning, preprocessing, EDA, model training, evaluation, and saving the model and preprocessor.
+The Untitled.ipynb notebook contains all the steps for data loading, cleaning, preprocessing, EDA, model training, and evaluation.

 Launch Jupyter Notebook: